track02/Scheme---SICP/Notes.md

 ![Environment 5](/SICP - Images/Environment_Example_5.png)

 Note how each call to `square`  generates a new environment containing a binding for `x`.
-This demonstrates how the different frames serve to keep seperate differing local variables all named `x`.
+This demonstrates how the different frames serve to keep separate differing local variables all named `x`.

 Each frame created by `square` points back to the global environment as this is the environment indicated by the `square` procedure object.